matthewscullydev/obsidian_trainer/README.md

 ## Obsidian Mindmap Generator
 ---

-This is a tool for generating mindmaps within obsidian.
+This is a tool for generating mindmaps and practicing retention within obsidian.
 In order to use this you will want to follow these preliminary steps first.

 * Create a new Obsidian vault
 	* This is for the safety of your other .md files within the directory you will place this script.